-We're here to support you
+The Rally Round Team - We're here to support you

-Clerk of the Course on the Haka Classic and Samurai Challenge, Peter has gained an enviable reputation and an enormous wealth of experience over more than half a century in the sport.
+Clerk of the Course on our 2017 Samurai Challenge and 2016 Haka Classic, Peter has gained an enviable reputation and an enormous wealth of experience over more than half a century in the sport.
 He began competing as a driver in 1961, winning the 1st Novice prize on the Combined Universities Rally.
-Since then he has rallied with about 80 different partners, both as driver and navigator, although in the last few decades he has concentrated on the latter.
-In the 1970s and 1980s he competed in no fewer than 14 World Rally Championship events, including nine RAC Rallies. two East African Safari Rallies, two Monte Carlo Rallies and the Swedish Rally.
-Notable results include a 2nd on the Rallye Monte-Carlo Historique with Stuart Collins, 5th on the Firestone Rally with Kevin Videan and a series of top-ten finishes in the Winter Trial, the best of them 3rd in 2002 with Jayne Wignall.
+Since then Peter has rallied with about 80 different partners, both as driver and navigator, although in the last few decades he has concentrated on the latter.
+In the 1970s and 1980s, he competed in no fewer than 14 World Rally Championship events, including nine RAC Rallies.
+Two East African Safari Rallies, two Monte Carlo Rallies and the Swedish Rally.
+Notable results include a 2nd on the Rallye Monte-Carlo Historique with Stuart Collins.
+Also, 5th on the Firestone Rally with Kevin Videan and a series of top-ten finishes in the Winter Trial, the best of them 3rd in 2002 with Jayne Wignall.

 Dr John Llewellyn